• Home

 Not keeping the correct distance between you and your opponent:

-As a Judoka, you must maintain the correct distance or "ma-ai" from your opponent when executing Judo techniques, especially Tai Otoshi.
-Some Judokas tend to step too far or too close to their opponent.
+When executing Judo techniques, particularly Tai Otoshi, it's crucial to maintain the correct distance or "ma-ai" from your opponent as a Judoka.
+However, some Judokas tend to step too far or too close to their opponent.

-If you step too far away from your opponent, it can make it challenging to execute Tai Otoshi because you will have to cover more distance to make contact.
-This can also leave you vulnerable to counterattacks.
-On the other hand, if you step too close to your opponent, it can make it difficult to generate enough force and momentum to execute the technique successfully.
-This can also make it easier for your opponent to resist or counter your technique.
+Stepping too far away from your opponent can make it challenging to execute Tai Otoshi as it will require covering more distance to make contact.
+Additionally, this can leave you vulnerable to counterattacks.
+Conversely, stepping too close to your opponent can make it difficult to generate enough force and momentum to execute the technique successfully.
+Moreover, it can make it easier for your opponent to resist or counter your technique.

-To execute Tai Otoshi effectively, it's important to maintain the correct distance from your opponent.
+To execute Tai Otoshi effectively, you must maintain the correct distance from your opponent.
 This distance will depend on factors such as your and your opponent's height, weight, and body type, as well as the grip you are using.

-To develop a better sense of distance, you must train and practice adjusting your footwork to maintain the correct ma-ai.
-With consistent practice, you can improve your understanding of the optimal distance for executing Tai Otoshi and other Judo techniques.
-This will help you to improve your overall Judo skills and become a more effective Judoka.
+To develop a better sense of distance, you need to train and practice adjusting your footwork to maintain the correct ma-ai.
+Consistent practice will improve your understanding of the optimal distance for executing Tai Otoshi and other Judo techniques.
+This, in turn, will help you improve your overall Judo skills and become a more effective Judoka.

 Tai Otoshi